it-at-m/helm-charts/charts/refarch/README.md

         active: "myprofile"
 ```

-Alternatively you can define single environment variables as follows, optionally referencing and entry inside a global secret or ConfigMap.
+Alternatively you can define single environment variables as follows, optionally referencing an entry inside a global Secret or ConfigMap.
 This can e.g. be used to set `JAVA_OPTS_APPEND`.

 Example: